Maruti Vendor System Audit Checklist (VSA): Clauses, Critical Points

 1Do you define unexpected change (unusual) and planned change clearly?

-2Do you define procedure (rules applied from sharing information to result confirmation) at change occurrence?
+2Do you define the procedure (rules applied from sharing information to result confirmation) at change occurrence?

 3Do you record product quality check results to ensure traceability?
 Incl retroactive checks